 Middleton supports legislation to convert the method of taxation on cigars to a method that is more appropriate to these products.
 In particular, we believe cigars should be taxed by unit (per cigar).
 We also believe that “little cigars”—which share many similarities with cigarettes in their appearance, packaging, and marketing—should be taxed at the same rate as cigarettes.

 Middleton opposes cigar excise tax increases that: 1) are unfair to adult tobacco consumers; 2) create additional incentives for contraband and counterfeit tobacco product trafficking; 3) harm states by increasing incentives for adult tobacco consumers to buy tobacco products through lower-tax or untaxed revenues; 4) are costly to legitimate businesses, including retailers and wholesalers; and 5) do little to solve systemic state budget problems and can lead to less stability in the states finances.

 Visit altria.com to learn more about Excise Taxes

 Middleton believes that active participation at all levels of government is vital to our business and to our democracy.
 We advocate on policy issues relevant to our company by engaging responsibly with government officials, retailers, wholesalers, suppliers, consumers, employees and many other stakeholders.

 Visit altria.com to learn more about Political Action

 Kids should not smoke or use tobacco products.
-As manufacturers of products intended for adults, John Middleton believes that we have an important role to play in preventing underage tobacco use.
+As a manufacturer of products intended for adults, Middleton believes that we have an important role to play in preventing underage tobacco use.

 Visit altria.com to learn more about Preventing Underage Tobacco Use